For Twitter boss Elon Musk, now comes the hard part

 Until Musk finds new sources of revenue, he can't afford to trigger a backlash from a group that contributes 90% of Twitter’s revenue.

-Regulators across Asia are also toughening legal stances against social media platforms and ordering the removal of content they deem illegal, which includes speech by political dissidents.

-In India, Twitter has waged a "sophisticated battle" with the government to protect free speech online, and this battle would be at risk with Musk in charge, Goldman said.

-(Reporting by Sheila Dang in Dallas, aditional reporting by Hyun Joo Jin in San Francisco Editing by Kenneth Li and Matthew Lewis)
+(Reporting by Sheila Dang in Dallas, aditional reporting by Hyun Joo Jin in San Francisco Editing by Kenneth Li, Matthew Lewis and Nick Zieminski)